ginstrom/paladin-novel/manuscript/chapter-02.md

 "Over the side!"
 Gond shouted over the rising din.

 Pell appeared at his shoulder, his knife work quick and merciless.
 Prisoners poured from below like water through a broken dam, some still trailing chains, all desperate.
+Gond saw Pell and Sim reach the rail and leap over.

-A crossbow string sang.
+Then Gond and Jord were up and over.
+Cold water hit him like a physical blow, driving the air from his lungs.
+Almost before they hit the water, a crossbow string sang.
 Jord jerked, the bolt sprouting from his chest like a deadly flower.
-His eyes went wide, not with pain but with understanding.
-He lurched toward Gond, fingers grasping.
+His eyes went wide, then dim.
+Slowly he began to sink, still chained to Gond's wrist.

-Gond brought his blade down on Jord's wrist.
-The steel bit deep, and the drowning man's grip loosened.
-Gond's dagger tumbled away into darkness as he vaulted the rail.
+Gond felt himself borne down by the bulk of the big man.
+Quickly, he brought his blade down on Jord's wrist.
+Sawing desparately through sinew and bone, at last the hand was severed .
+Lungs bursting, he struggled to reach the surface.
+Gond's dagger tumbled away into darkness as he swam upward.

-Cold water hit him like a physical blow, driving the air from his lungs.
+Gond's head broke the surface and he took a gasping breath of cold air.
 Around him, other bodies splashed into the waves.
 Some went under immediately, dragged down by iron weights.
 Others surfaced, gasping and flailing.
+Bolts were striking the water all around the fleeing slaves.
+He saw the woman who had been singing a lullaby struck in front of him and sink immediately, the dark ocean seeming to swallow her.

-Gond's head broke the surface.
-Twenty yards away, Pell and Sim swam with steady strokes, still chained together but moving as if they'd practiced the maneuver.
+Twenty yards ahead, Pell and Sim swam with steady strokes, still chained together but moving as if they'd practiced the maneuver.
 Their coordination spoke of quick thinking and natural teamwork.

 The shore seemed impossibly distant, but Gond forced his aching arms to move.
 Stroke after stroke, breath after ragged breath, until his knees scraped sand and he could crawl onto the beach.